dhealy05/Hermes/README.md

 key.
 Their public address is stored in their public_index.json file and their private key held privately, similar to the configuration for messaging.

-Users may earn Bitcoin through reading messages, and pay Bitcoin in order to increase their likelihood of receiving a quality response.
-The technical details are as follows: Alice sends a message (in most cases likely an introduction) with a content type signifying a paid Bitcoin transaction, and stating the amount of Bitcoin on offer.
-However, they do not send any Bitcoin.
-Bob, reading the message, will see the amount of Bitcoin he is being offered and, if he likes what he sees, he will respond.
-On opening Bob's response, Alice will automatically create a transaction and send the specified amount to Bob.
+Users may send Bitcoin to other users' Hermes' wallets, sending to a conversation directly, or withdraw their Bitcoin to an address.

 In the future, the ability to rate paid responses will likely be an interesting feature to A. incentivize quality responses and B. create a market for cold emailing.

-For this build, we are generating wallets and transactions using bitcoinjs-lib and getting and broadcasting transactions via the Blockchain.Info API.
+For this build, we are generating wallets and transactions using bitcoinjs-lib and getting unspent output information and broadcasting transactions via the Blockchain.Info API.
 Although this is an external server and central point of failure, we feel it is a worthwhile compromise while we wait for Blockstack.js to expose transaction generation (which is on the near term roadmap).
 The user experience will also likely be very much enhanced when the Hermes wallet is not different from the Blockstack wallet.
 Lastly, using Stacks